CycloneDX/cdxgen/README.md

 # CycloneDX Generator

-This script creates a valid CycloneDX Software Bill-of-Materials (SBOM) containing an aggregate of all project dependencies for node.js, php, python, java and Go projects in XML or JSON format.
+This script creates a valid CycloneDX Software Bill-of-Materials (SBOM) containing an aggregate of all project dependencies for node.js, php, python, java and Go projects in XML and JSON format.
 CycloneDX 1.2 is a lightweight SBOM specification that is easily created, human and machine readable, and simple to parse.

 ## Supported languages and package format